itsdavidecolombo/formatter/README.md

 WARNING:

 pay attention when using the 'decomment.c' file with 'file2' argument!!!
-Whatever the content of the file is deletede!!!
+Whatever the content of the file is, it will be deleted!!!